 Granted, a great many people are not all that forthcoming with information in this industry, and hold their cards very tight to their chest.
 It could be that they’re afraid you may discover how little they actually know about the subject.
 Or maybe they view you as a threat to their livelihood.
 Perhaps they’re laboring under the misconception that there is “not enough quality work to go around” and you might cut in on their business.
 To add to this, what if you know something they don’t?
 What then?

 Frankly, there’s plenty of room in this industry for everyone—provided you’re trained and make yourself available to the work.
 In fact, there’s been more than a 2000 percent increase in the amount of voiceover being produced annually than there has been in the last two years.
-This can be attributed to the rapid expansion and consolidation of media through Netflix, Amazon Prime, Hulu, cable, network, Internet, interactive games, ADR (looping), animation, commercial and corporate/industrial, e-Learning, and various forms of new media.
+This can be attributed to the rapid expansion and consolidation of media through streaming on Netflix, Amazon Prime, and Hulu, for instance.
+Through cable, network TV, interactive games, ADR (looping), animation, commercial and corporate/industrial, e-Learning, and various forms of new media.
 This explosion of media has become commonplace in today’s entertainment industry—all of which require voiceover of some capacity or another.
 To add to this, the demand for corporate presentations and the necessity of continually updating various content, in order to effectively and professionally forward brand message and represent various industries on multiple platforms, has become a given.
 They all require professional voice talent who are trained, reliable and available to deliver their best in order to properly embody a successful vocal brand.

 So, when it comes to voiceover, there’s no shortage of work.
 There is, however, a great shortage of business savvy, on both sides of the production equation.
 There’s a shortage of professional production experience and insight, too.
 And there’s a terrific shortage of voice talent understanding what they are responsible for, what’s needed from them before, during and after a session, and what the talent can honestly expect from the industry as a whole.